syyyr/arduino-without-ide/README.md

   idea to look into how `main` is compiled in A-IDE to see where I get those additional bytes).
 The example does mimic the A-IDE approach with the setup and loop functions.

+## Dependencies
+I use this on Arch Linux (inside WSL! so you can use that if you want) with the `arduino-avr-core` package installed.